 Where There Is No Doctor spoke to me.
-It said: You are like a health worker in your work with stories, and like them your first job should be to share your knowledge and help educate people.
-It said: In the world of stories as in the world of medicine, too much knowledge is in the hands of too few.
-It said: Through a more generous sharing of knowledge, and through learning to use what is best in both traditional and modern ways of story work, people everywhere will develop a kinder, more sensible approach to caring for their stories-for their own narrative health, and for each other.
+It said: In your work with stories, you are like a health worker, and your first job should be to share your knowledge and help educate people.
+In the world of stories as in the world of medicine, too much knowledge is in the hands of too few.
+Through a more generous sharing of knowledge, and through learning to use what is best in both traditional and modern ways of story work, people everywhere can develop a kinder, more sensible approach to caring for their stories-for their own narrative health, and for each other.